-Today – 15th of February 2013 – our Private Members Forum at PianoCareerAcademy.com is ONE YEAR OLD!!!!
+Today – 15th of February 2013 – our Piano Coaching Program at PianoCareerAcademy.com turned ONE YEAR OLD!!!!

-For this occasion, I have prepared a special anniversary surprise for the members of the forum – a ‘retrospective in perspective’ video that celebrates the most important moments of our first year, also ‘disclosing’ some of our exciting plans for the future!
+For this occasion, I have prepared a special anniversary surprise for our members – a ‘retrospective in perspective’ video that celebrates the most important moments of our first year, also ‘disclosing’ some of our exciting plans for the future!

-After posting this video on the forum, I decided to share it here (on PianoCareer.com) as well :D. In only 14 minutes, you’ll be able to see lots of video excerpts from the most important tutorials available on our forum – and much more!
+After posting this video on the forum, I decided to share it here (on PianoCareer.com) as well :D. In only 14 minutes, you’ll be able to see lots of video excerpts from the most important tutorials available on our site – and much more! 😉

-Join our Private Members Forum at PianoCareerAcademy.com and get ready to discover a new approach to piano playing that will transform your expressive & technical skills and bring them to a whole new level!
+Join my Piano Coaching Program at PianoCareerAcademy.com and get ready to discover a new approach to piano playing that will transform your expressive & technical skills and bring them to a whole new level!

 And now – a little advice:

-Piano playing is not about pressing the correct notes with the right fingers in an appropriate rhythm.
+Piano playing is not about pressing the correct notes with the right fingers and an appropriate rhythm.